Becoming a Volunteer

 "The training was well presented, the pace was excellent and it was informative and well structured with a mix of group work and activites."
 Service User Support training attendee August 2014.

 There are opportunities to progress in volunteering roles.
 For example, you could start off as a Kitchen Assistant and then undertake training to become a Lead Cook.
-You are not limited to one role and many of our volunteers volunteer in more than one role e.g. some of our Dietetic Support volunteers also volunteer as Kitchen Assistants at Eating Positively.
+You are not limited to one role and many of our volunteers volunteer in more than one role e.g. some of our Dietetic Support volunteers also volunteer as Kitchen Assistants.
 There are opportunities to get involved with our Finance or Events committees as vacancies arise

 Our FAQs page has some questions frequently asked by volunteers which you may find helpful.